serleonsolo2/tree-service/README.md

 can cause performance degradation, we use ltree technique https://www.postgresql.org/docs/current/ltree.html Ltrees by using special path field and GIST index can significantly optimize the query cost.
 Ltrees approach adds overhead to calculate the path for the creation operation.
-(update operations can be more complicated, currently out of scope) Additionally we use kotlin coroutines and flat structure as we expect payload can be very large for real DTOs.
+(update operations can be more complicated, currently out of scope)

 #### UI
 We use normal recursive postgres CTE but limit the maximum depth.